 According to OB/GYN Lauren Demosthenes, MD, senior medical director with Babyscripts (a virtual maternity care company), contraceptives are typically associated with fewer breakouts, not more.

-“In fact, when you examine all the different types of contractive hormone pills, patches, and IUDs, the risk of acne is very low across the board—fewer than 5% of women will seek medical attention for acne when using a contraceptive,” she explains.
+“In fact, when you examine all the different types of contraceptive hormone pills, patches, and IUDs, the risk of acne is very low across the board” she explains.
 “One thing to keep in mind, [however, is that] some women who switch from combined oral contraceptives to an IUD may experience an acne flare-up.
 This is simply due to stopping the Pill; it’s not caused by the IUD.”

 While Demosthenes ensures that IUDs aren’t any more likely to cause acne than other forms of contraceptives, board-certified dermatologist Dendy Engelman, MD, has another take.